 All the members of the Parker family are very special to me.
 Which brings me to my Aunt Hazel.

 For most of the monthof February the three of us were parked on a live oak covered lot at Sunshine RV Resort, an Encore Park in Vero Beach.
 We choose to stay there because we wanted to see our daughter Jeri race in the Publix Florida Half-Marathon in Melbourne.

 2017 has been a very busy year, at least for the first three months.
 The Fourth one has been wet, very wet, but more about that later.
 The first one was good.
 Diane and I are finding out that retirement and being Snowbirds ain't bad, ain't bad at all.

 A couple of days ago, I started to clean old document files off my laptop.
 For a computer geek like myself, this is a bit like cleaning out my closet.
 I may not need a certain shirt, it has a stain, or it doesn’t fit, it needs to go, but I still want to hang on to it.

-For the last six years on this date I have re-read and re-posted something I wrote to the grandson I never met.
+For the last eight years on this date I have re-read and re-posted something I wrote to the grandson I never met.
 His name is Daniel and he lived for one day.
 His mother, father, and grandmother all held him as he died.
 I was not there.